PermanentOrg/devenv/README.md

 Vagrant will only provision your VM on the first run of `vagrant up`.
 Every subsequent time, you must pass the `--provision` [flag](https://www.vagrantup.com/docs/cli/up#no-provision) to force a provisioner to run.
 This may be useful to install changes to the development environment, or wipe stateful data with the `DELETE_DATA` environment variable (see step 4 above).
 For more information about working with vagrant, check out [the docs](https://www.vagrantup.com/docs).

-9. Load the website at https://local.permanent.org/.
-If you wish to sign up for an account, do that from the form on https://local.permanent.org/app.
-It's not possible to create an account locally on https://local.permanent.org/login because this form is an iframe pointing to our production instance.
+9. Load the website at https://local.permanent.org/app.

 10. When you're done working on the dev environment, bring it down.
 ```